 Our partnership provides young people escaping homelessness a chance to ambitiously dream and actively pursue their educational objectives.

-In its first season, the program saw 7 young people enroll at MBC to pursue a bachelor’s degree.
-CHGA provided support services and housing to ensure these students remain on track to complete their degrees, which they will do in 4-5 years debt-free and fully prepared to enter the workforce.
+CHGA provided support services and housing to ensure the students remain on track to complete their degrees, which they will do in 4-5 years.
 The innovative program will disrupt the cycle of generational poverty and instability for these youth, changing the course of their lives and increasing access to education for generations to come.

 CHGA is committed to developing and implementing programs that provide its young people, 93% of whom are people of color, with direct and timely access to resources and opportunities from which they have been excluded.